cyber-valley/sytech/pages/abies sibirica.md

 	- **spacing in meter**: 4-6 meters apart.
 	- **germination days**: 30-60 days.
 	- **strata**: canopy layer in permaculture designs.
-- height: 30-35 meters
+	- **height**: 30-35 meters
 	- **days to maturity**: 15-20 years for full maturity.
 	- **plant, harvest, pruning calendar in months**:
 		- plant: early spring or late autumn.
 		- harvest: resins can be harvested year-round; essential oils are typically extracted in spring and summer.
 		- pruning: late winter to early spring.
 	- **good neighbors**: compatible with other conifers, deciduous trees, and shrubs that thrive in similar conditions.
 	- **bad neighbors**: avoid planting near plants that require significantly different soil or water conditions.
 - ## chemical compounds
 	- | chemical compound  | plant part             | amount         | description                                                                                                                                                  |
 	  |--------------------|------------------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|